-10 Great Animal Farms and Petting Zoos near Washington, DC
+12 Great Animal Farms and Petting Zoos near DC for Kids

-Got a little animal lover in the family?
-The Smithsonian National Zoo probably springs to mind as the first place to visit in DC, and for good reason—it's famous, it's free, and it's home to more than 2,500 animals.
+Got an animal lover in the family?
+The Smithsonian National Zoo probably springs to mind as the first place to visit in DC.
 But there are many animal farms and petting zoos near DC where kids can get up close and hands-on with all kinds of animals, from barnyard friends like goats and sheep to bison and zebras.
 Families can even feed the animals at many of these petting zoos and farms, and really—who wouldn't want to bottle feed a baby cow?

-Here are 10 great animal farms and petting zoos in Northern Virginia and Maryland where kids can have memorable animal encounters.
-For more zoo and farm fun, check out our Guide to Farms in Washington, DC and our list of the best zoo in every state.
+Here are 12 great animal farms and petting zoos in Northern Virginia and Maryland where kids can have memorable animal encounters.
+For more zoo and farm fun, check out our Guide to Farms in DC, which includes our list of the best farms with family entertainment near DC.

 OUR LATEST VIDEOS